 If you can supply the relevant libaries on the classpath at runtime, the parquet support will work.
-At time of writing, the required libraries are included in the topcat-extra.jar monolithic jar file; they can also be found in the starjava github repository (https://github.com/Starlink/starjava/tree/master/parquet/src/lib, use parquet-mr-stil.jar and its dependencies), or you can acquire them from the Parquet MR package.
+At time of writing, the required libraries are included in the topcat-extra.jar monolithic jar file (though not topcat-full.jar), and are included if you have the topcat-all.dmg file.
+They can also be found in the starjava github repository (https://github.com/Starlink/starjava/tree/master/parquet/src/lib or you can acquire them from the Parquet MR package.
 These arrangements may be revised in future releases, for instance if parquet usage becomes more mainstream.
-The required dependencies are those of the Parquet MR submodule particular the files parquet-cli, in parquet-cli-1.11.1.jar, parquet-column-1.11.1.jar, parquet-common-1.11.1.jar, parquet-encoding-1.11.1.jar, parquet-format-structures-1.11.1.jar, parquet-hadoop-1.11.1-noshaded.jar, parquet-jackson-1.11.1.jar, commons-collections-3.2.2.jar, commons-configuration-1.6.jar. commons-lang-2.6.jar, failureaccess-1.0.1.jar, guava-27.0.1-jre.jar, hadoop-auth-2.7.3.jar, log4j-1.2.17.jar, hadoop-common-2.7.3.jar, slf4j-api-1.7.22.jar, slf4j-log4j12-1.7.22.jar, snappy-java-1.1.7.3.jar.
+The required dependencies are a minimal subset of those required by the Parquet MR submodule parquet-cli, in particular aircompressor-0.21.jar the files commons-collections-3.2.2.jar commons-configuration2-2.1.1.jar commons-lang3-3.9.jar failureaccess-1.0.1.jar quava-27.0.1-jre.jar hadoop-auth-3.2.3.jar hadoop-common-3.2.3.jar hadoop-mapreduce-client-core-3.2.3.jar htrace-core4-4.1.0-incubating.jar log4j-1.2.17.jar parquet-cli-1.13.1.jar parquet-column-1.13.1.jar parquet-common-1.13.1.jar parquet-encoding-1.13.1.jar parquet-format-structures-1.13.1.jar parquet-hadoop-1.13.1.jar parquet-jackson-1.13.1.jar parquet-mr-stil.jar slf4j-api-1.7.22.jar slf4j-log4j12-1.7.22.jar snappy-java-1.1.8.3.jar stax2-api-4.2.1.jar woodstox-core-5.3.0.jar.